Jørgen Strand Larsen: International career

 Strand Larsen played for the Norway under-17 national team at the 2017 UEFA European Under-17 Championship, in which he scored a goal against the Netherlands in a 2–2 draw in the group stage.

 In November 2020, Strand Larsen received his first call-up to the Norwegian senior team, debuting against Austria.
 On 7 September 2023, Strand Larsen scored his first senior goal for Norway and contributed two assists in a 6–0 friendly win against Jordan.

 On 16 November 2025, he scored a stoppage-time goal in a 4–1 away victory over Italy during the 2026 FIFA World Cup qualification, inflicting the hosts' worst home defeat since 1983 and securing his nation's place at the 2026 FIFA World Cup.

+In Norway's final group match of the 2026 FIFA World Cup on 28 July 2026, a 4–1 defeat against group winners France, Larsen had a penalty saved by Mike Maignan; Norway advanced to the knock-out stages after finishing second in their group.
+On 11 July, he replaced Erling Haaland in the quarter-finals in the last 15 minutes of extra-time.
+However, Norway were eliminated following 2–1 loss to England.